bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 babel-neighbor-address:
-: IPv4 or IPv6 address the neighbor sends messages from
+: IPv4 or IPv6 address the neighbor sends packets from

 babel-hello-mcast-history:
-: The multicast Hello history of whether or not the multicast Hello messages prior to babel-exp-mcast-hello-seqno were received.
+: The multicast Hello history of whether or not the multicast Hello packets prior to babel-exp-mcast-hello-seqno were received.
   A binary sequence where the most recently received Hello is expressed as a "1" placed in the left-most bit, with prior bits shifted